akshatjaipuria/Mask-and-Depth-Prediction/README.md

 </p>

 #### Training for Mask
 For this training, I kept the Encoder and Decoder for depth frozen and trained the seprate decoder for mask, using the concept of Transfer Learning.
 The model was loaded with the weights saved after the depth training.
-The sript for training can be referred <a href="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/train_mask.py" target="_blank">`here`</a>.
+The script for training can be referred <a href="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/train_mask.py" target="_blank">`here`</a>.

 <p align="center">
   <img src="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/files/mask_train.png" width="500">